Management of the Tukums reserve airfield in the 1990s.

-With the departure of the Soviet occupation forces, the looting of many former war bases began.
-Soviet soldiers tried to take out as much as possible and leave the degraded infrastructure.
-After the departure of the troops, these bases continued to be looted by civilians and to exploit former military infrastructure.
+With the departure of the Soviet occupation troops, the looting of many former military bases began.
+Soviet soldiers tried to take out as much as possible and leave the infrastructure in a degraded state.
+After the troops left, civilians continued to loot these bases and exploit the former military infrastructure.

 Storyteller: Juta Hincenberga “Izsaimniekotais Tukuma”